What Does TAA Compliance Mean?

 Why You Should Be TAA Compliant

-The Trade Agreements Act (19 U.S.C. & 2501-2581) of 1979 was enacted to foster fair and open international trade, but more importantly, it implemented the requirement that the U.S. Government may acquire only U.S.-made or -designated end products.
-This means specifically that the GSA must only acquire U.S.–made and/or TAA compliant products while under a MAS program.
-This requirement, though, has still has left many MAS contract holders confused on its true meaning.
+The Trade Agreements Act (19 U.S.C. & 2501-2581) of 1979 was enacted to foster fair and open international trade, but more importantly, it implemented the requirement the U.S. government may acquire only U.S. made or designated end products.
+This means specifically that GSA must only acquire U.S. made and/or TAA compliant products while under the MAS program.
+This requirement has still has left many GSA contract holders confused on its true meaning.

-To truly understand what it means to be TAA compliant, and thus ensure that you are, it is essential that you, as a MAS contract holder, understand Winvale’s 10 strategies outlined below:
+To truly understand what it means to be TAA compliant and ensure that you are following this crucial regulation, it's essential you as a MAS contract holder review our 10 strategies outlined below:

-- It is essential for MAS contract holders to pick the right manufacturer for their products.
-Companies such as China, India, Russia and Malaysia, violate TAA compliance and thus violate their GSA contract
+- It's essential for MAS contract holders to pick the right manufacturer for their products.
+Companies such as China, India, Russia and Malaysia, violate TAA compliance and thus violate their GSA contract.

-For more questions, advice and guidance concerning TAA compliance and noncompliance, contact Winvale for professional services in accelerating your governmental opportunities.
+We know GSA contractors have to keep up with a lot of rules and regulations throughout the life of their contract.
+For more questions, advice, and guidance concerning TAA compliance and noncompliance, contact Winvale for professional services in accelerating your governmental opportunities.